-Death Stranding: Everything we know so far
+Death Stranding: Everything we know

 Death Stranding is the debut project from Kojima Productions, the studio founded by legendary Metal Gear Solid creator Hideo Kojima.
-Starring The Walking Dead's Norman Reedus and Hannibal's Mads Mikkelsen, we've compiled everything you need to know about the upcoming game.
+Starring The Walking Dead's Norman Reedus and Hannibal's Mads Mikkelsen, and as you'd expect from a Kojima production, it looks set to be as bonkers and mind-bending as any of his previous works.

+After departing Konami, Hideo Kojima announced his new project in a big way at Sony's press conference at E3, and with it the games industry is bringing huge expectation to the title, although we still don't technically know what it is yet.
+What we do know is it will launch within the next two years.

+TrustedReviews has rounded up all the latest news on the project, and we'll be updating this page as mre info arrives, so be sure to bookmark it!

 Death Stranding Latest News

-For the past week or so Hideo Kojima has been gracing Twitter with the adorable bromance between himself and Mads Mikkelsen.
+Hideo Kojima has given us an insight into his bromance with Mads Mikkelsen via Twitter.
 The actor had recently travelled to Japan to visit Kojima Productions, and the developer hasn't wasted any time broadcasting his joy on social media

 We've compiled their most bromantic moments below, along with some speculative news on the project's development.